 BayFOR is a partner in the Bavarian Research and Innovation Agency (BayFIA).

 BayFIA is the Free State of Bavaria’s central point of contact for all matters related to research and innovation funding, technology transfer, patents and licences.
-Under its umbrella, five independent organisations funded by the Free State of Bavaria work together, each focusing on a different area: Bavarian Research Alliance GmbH, Bavarian Research Foundation, Bavarian Patent Alliance GmbH, Bayern Innovativ GmbH and Projekttraeger Bayern - ITZB.
+Under its umbrella, four independent organisations funded by the Free State of Bavaria work together, each focusing on a different area: Bavarian Research Alliance GmbH, Bavarian Research Foundation, Bavarian Patent Alliance GmbH, Bayern Innovativ GmbH and Projekttraeger Bayern - ITZB.

 The Bavarian Research and Innovation Agency first opened in Nuremberg on 28 June 2010, when it was known as “Haus der Forschung” (“House of Research”) and made up of four partner organisations.
 The Bayerische Patentallianz GmbH (Bavarian Patent Alliance) joined the Agency on 1 January 2016, adding to the collective range of services.
 In January 2016, the name of the Agency was changed to „Bavarian Research and Innovation Agency“.